 Studies have shown that remaining open-minded to the possibility of failure helps people become more creative.
 If failure isn’t a catastrophic event, you will be more inclined to try new things.
 But learning to accept failure as a part of life isn’t always easy.
 There’s a lot of emotional baggage associated with failure, and that means we have to work hard at rewiring our brains so we view failure as a stepping stone, not an end point.

 That’s where rock climbing comes in.
 Climbing helps you overcome that deeply ingrained fear of failure by giving you a safe place to fail and motivating you to keep trying.

 How Rock Climbing Helps You Punch Fear in the Face

-- Join a supportive community – Rock climbing boasts one of the most supportive communities you’ll find anywhere.
-Other climbers are nearly always willing to offer pointers, provide encouragement, and help you think outside the box.
+- Supportive community – Everyone in the climbing gym, from beginners to crushers, understands this process.
+So instead of judging someone when they fall, we cheer them for their effort.
+That’s why the climbing community boasts one of the most supportive communities you’ll find anywhere.
 As you experience these positive interactions, you’ll gain confidence to step outside your comfort zone and take on the next challenge.

 You’ll quickly learn to stop worrying about what people are thinking and start focusing on the task at hand.
 That is a powerful concept and one that you can take with you outside the climbing world.

 So even if you are new to climbing, you can feel comfortable coming to Method and learning how to climb.
 Don’t be afraid to fail but instead find enjoyment when you overcome your failures!